Soil Bearing Capacity: Terzaghi, Meyerhof, Hansen & Vesic Theories, All Formulas & Design Guide

 11. What are the permissible settlements for shallow foundations per IS 1904?

-IS 1904:1986 specifies the following permissible settlements for building foundations in India.
-For isolated footings: sand and hard clay 25 mm total, 18 mm differential between adjacent columns; soft clay 40 mm total (up to 65 mm in exceptional cases), 25 mm differential.
-For raft foundations: sand 50 mm total, 25 mm differential; clay 65 to 100 mm total, 40 to 65 mm differential.
-The angular distortion (differential settlement divided by column spacing) should not exceed 1/500 for frame buildings and 1/150 for flexible structures that can tolerate more movement.
+IS 1904:1986 specifies: for isolated footings: sand and hard clay 25 mm total, 18 mm differential; soft clay 40 mm total (up to 65 mm), 25 mm differential.
+For raft foundations: sand 50 mm total, 25 mm differential; clay 65-100 mm total, 40-65 mm differential.
+The angular distortion should not exceed 1/500 for frame buildings.
 Differential settlement is more damaging than total settlement because it induces bending moments and cracking in structural elements.
-For structures sensitive to settlement (turbine foundations, precision equipment, historical buildings), project-specific limits much tighter than IS 1904 values must be set.

 12. What is the drained versus undrained analysis for bearing capacity?

-Drained analysis uses effective strength parameters c prime and phi prime from CD or CU triaxial tests with pore pressure measurement.
-It represents long-term conditions after full pore pressure dissipation.
-Undrained analysis uses total stress parameters cu and phi_u = 0 from UU triaxial or vane shear tests.
-It represents the critical short-term condition in saturated clay immediately after rapid loading when excess pore pressures have not dissipated.
-For saturated clay, both must be checked: short-term undrained (using cu, phi_u = 0) and long-term drained (using c prime, phi prime); the more critical governs.
-For normally consolidated soft clay, undrained strength is typically lower and governs the short-term design.
-As consolidation proceeds over time, undrained strength increases toward the drained value.
-For sandy soils, drainage is so rapid that the drained analysis always applies; undrained analysis is not used for clean sands.
+Drained analysis uses effective strength parameters c prime and phi prime from CD or CU triaxial tests and represents long-term conditions.
+Undrained analysis uses total stress parameters cu and phi_u = 0 from UU triaxial or vane shear tests and represents the critical short-term condition in saturated clay immediately after rapid loading.
+For saturated clay, both must be checked; the more critical governs.
+For normally consolidated soft clay, undrained strength is typically lower and governs short-term design.
+For sandy soils, drainage is so rapid that the drained analysis always applies.

 13. How does foundation shape (square, circular, strip) affect bearing capacity?

 Shape affects bearing capacity through shape factors sc, sq, and sgamma.
-For the cohesion term (Nc), a square or circular footing has a higher factor than a strip: Terzaghi gives sc = 1.3 for square/circular vs 1.0 for strip; Meyerhof gives sc = 1 + 0.2 x Nphi for B/L = 1 vs 1.0 for strip.
-This means a square footing has a higher unit bearing capacity in the cohesion term than a strip.
-For the self-weight term (Ngamma), shape factors for square or circular footings are less than 1.0 in Hansen (sgamma = 1 - 0.4 x B/L = 0.6 for square) and greater than 1.0 in Meyerhof, reflecting different theoretical treatments of the 3D self-weight contribution.
-For purely cohesionless soil (c = 0) with phi greater than 0, a square footing typically has 20 to 30 percent higher qu per unit area than a strip footing of the same width, due to depth factor and shape factor advantages in the Nq term.
+For the cohesion term (Nc), a square or circular footing has a higher factor than a strip: Terzaghi gives sc = 1.3 for square/circular vs 1.0 for strip.
+For the self-weight term (Ngamma), Hansen gives sgamma = 1 - 0.4 x B/L = 0.6 for square, reflecting 3D geometry.
+For purely cohesionless soil (c = 0) with phi greater than 0, a square footing typically has 20-30 percent higher qu per unit area than a strip footing of the same width, due to depth factor and shape factor advantages in the Nq term.

 14. What is the relationship between SPT N-value and soil friction angle?